enjalgiri/Price-for-Coin/README.md

 # Price-for-Coin
-application for marking price for coin
+application for marking price for coin.
+Author - Enjal Giri